 William R. Pritchard Veterinary Medical Teaching Hospital at the University of California, Davis, there are a few possible reasons for choosy kitties, including the way they were fed as kittens, bad associations with certain foods or

 “Cats that have been fed a variety of foods are more likely to try something new when offered,” Dr. Larsen says.
 Conversely, a cat repeatedly fed the same food will develop a preference for that food, which can be difficult to change.

 And, sometimes, your kitty just may not be as hungry as you thought.

-“The reputation for being finicky may be related to the fact that many
+“The reputation for being finicky may be related to the fact that many cats, especially those

 who live indoors, have low energy requirements and don't need to eat much food to maintain their weight,” Dr. Larsen says.